Pet Travel and Moving to Greece with Animals

 - The Pet Travel Scheme (PETS) provides for qualifying domestic pets to travel to and from the UK without undergoing quarantine

 Pet travel laws can be affected by exceptional outbreaks of diseases.
-Recent examples are Avian Influenza (the H5N1 strain of bird flu), Swine Flu (the H1N1 strain), Foot and Mouth disease and the Bluetongue outbreak.
+Recent examples are Avian Influenza (the H5N1 strain of bird flu) and Foot and Mouth disease.

 The Hellenic Ministry of Rural Development and Food provides clear information on the regulations for traveling with domestic mammals, fish, amphibians, birds, rodents and reptiles.